RameshBole/JavascriptInterviewQuestions/OOPSInterviewQuestions.md

 3. ### Describe the class and object?

-Class is a logical unit or blueprint that contains fields, methods, and properties.
+ **Class** is a logical unit or blue print that contains fields, methods and properities.

-Constructor is a special method in the class and gets executed When user created object of a class.
+ **Constructor** is an special method in the class and gets executed when user created object of a class.

-Fields the members of the class and it is a variable of any type.
+ **Fields** the members of the class and it is a variable of any type.
 These holds the data.

-Properties meant for getting/setting fields.
+**Properties** meant for getting/setting fields.

 Method is an code block that contains series of code statements /business logic.

-Object is an instance of a class.
+**Object** is an instance of a class.

-4\.
-What are the different types of constructors in a class?
+4. ###What are the different types of constructors in a class?

 -   A class can have any number of constructors.